 - Amritjit Singh, Professor: African-American Literature.

-- Carey Snyder, Assistant Professor: British and American Modernism, 20th Century, Victorian Literature
+- Carey Snyder, Associate Professor: British and American Modernism, 20th Century, Victorian Literature

 - Jeremy Webster, Associate Professor: Restoration and 18th-century, drama, GLBT literature.

 - Linda Zionkowski, Professor: Restoration and 18th-century, Graduate Director.

 Graduate seminars range widely across periods, genres, and approaches to literary and cultural studies.
 Standard periods are covered (American Literature to the Civil War, for example), as well as thematic and special topics courses.
 A sample of courses from the 2012 - 2013 academic year include:

 - Early Modern British Literature: Shakespearean Action, Andrew Escobedo